 Sure, it takes time up front, but as you do your marketing daily, you get more comfortable in the networks and using the tools and it takes you less time to do what you need to do.
 Even if you do end up hiring someone to do it for you, you still need to supervise them and make sure they’re doing everything they’re supposed to be doing.
 The only way you can do that is if you understand how everything works.
 Also, if you do hire someone, make sure they provide you with monthly reports.
 This is your way of tracking their efforts.

-If you’re not carefully choosing where you’re going to spend your money, you can easily end up spending $2500 a month or more with someone and you don’t know how many blog articles they’re doing a month, if your SEO ranking has improved or not and if your website site traffic has increased at all.
+If you’re not carefully choosing where you’re spending money marketing, you can easily end up spending $2500 a month or more with someone and you don’t know how many blog articles they’re doing a month, if your SEO ranking has improved or not and if your website site traffic has increased at all.
 The latter two things mentioned here are two primary objectives of blogging and content marketing — better SEO and increased traffic to your website.

 If the traffic is going to your site, but people are not converting — that is, not downloading the freebie, coupon offer, contacting you or buying — then there’s something wrong with your website.
 It could be: